Leaders vow to protect forests, plug methane leaks at COP26 - NewsBreak

 “We have to make sure that we really rally together and make sure that we’re so loud that the world leaders can’t keep ignoring us,” she said.
 "Because every fraction of a degree, every step towards the right direction is what matters here.”

-One not there was China’s Xi Jinping.
-Biden said the leader of the world’s biggest greenhouse-gas-emitting country made a “big mistake” with his absence.

-“They’ve lost an ability to influence people around the world and all the people here at COP,” Biden said

-As countries announced major initiatives, those attendees appeared ready to do their small part: For a few minutes Tuesday, the vegetarian version of haggis — a Scottish delicacy typically made with sheep's lungs — was sold out.
-It was outselling the traditional version, servers said — perhaps unsurprising in a crowd well aware of the impact of meat-eating on the climate.
+As countries announced major initiatives, those attending the conference appeared ready to do their small part: For a few minutes Tuesday, the vegetarian version of haggis — a Scottish delicacy, typically made with sheep's lungs — was sold out.
+It was outselling the traditional version, servers said — perhaps unsurprising in a crowd of people well aware of the impact of meat-eating on the climate.

 Follow AP's climate coverage at https://apnews.com/hub/climate